 Pruning Techniques

-Pruning tri-color dappled willow trees is not necessary, but dappled willows do respond well to it.
+Pruning your tree isn’t necessary, but dappled willows generally respond well to this form of maintenance.
 Pruning can make the colors bolder because it encourages new growth.
 You can cut up to one-third of its branches at a time without having a negative impact on the root system.
 Be sure to prune your tree in late winter.

 Winter Care

-Tri-color dappled willows are hardy in USDA Zones 4–9.
-You don’t need to worry about providing special winter protections.
-If you live in colder zones, consider applying an extra mulch to protect your tree against extreme temperatures.
+Tri-color dappled willows are hardy, so you don’t need to worry about providing special winter protections.
+If you live in colder areas, consider applying an extra mulch to protect your tree against extreme temperatures.

 Seasonal Care Schedule